-A few weeks ago, I received an invitation to submit a personal story for possible inclusion in a Moth-Style storytelling event in Santa Barbara.
+Recently I received an invitation to submit a personal story for possible inclusion in a Moth-Style storytelling event in Santa Barbara.
 This invitation came after Storm Harvey Houston and before Storm Harvey Weinstein.
-I don’t know if I’ll be chosen to participate in that event, but I wanted to share my story submission in the hopes that you will be inspired to write and tell your own and use it for what Joanna Macy calls Active Hope.
+After performing the story in February, I wanted to share it in the hopes that you will be inspired to write and tell your own and use it for what Joanna Macy calls Active Hope.
 (Thanks to my friend and colleague Sheila Kappeler-Finn for calling my attention to Macy’s work.)

 Here is my story...

 It was a dark and snowy night in Boulder, Colorado.
 I was 21.

 Before it was that dark and snowy night, it was a warm summer day in Ferndale, California, a little Victorian farm town of 1,362 people where I went to middle school and high school.

 I’m 13, walking up Main Street to get a half gallon of milk at the Valley Grocery two blocks away when these guys, greasers we called them, driving a souped-up red GTO slow down, pull alongside me and ask me if I want a ride.
 I say no thanks.